JVHallam/kata-functional-js/docs/functionBehaviour.md

 * callback
   * currentValue
   * index - The index of the current value, into the original array

+* index
+  * the index of the current value, into it's sub array

 ## Returns
 Returns an array that contains all of the values of the first array, after they've been passed through the callback.